Nina-pinheiro/Data-Science-Python/README.md

 🍀 Bibliotecas necessárias

 * import matplotlib.pyplot as plt
 * import pandas as pd
 * import statsmodels.api as sm
 * import pylab as pl
 * import numpy as np
 * from patsy import dmatrix
+* import seaborn as sns
+* from sklearn.preprocessing import StandardScaler

 🍀 Agradecimento